awsdocs/amazon-connect-admin-guide/doc_source/delete-connect-instance.md

-# Delete your instance<a name="delete-connect-instance"></a>
+# Delete your Amazon Connect instance<a name="delete-connect-instance"></a>

-If you no longer want to use an instance, you can delete it\.
-When you delete an instance, the phone number claimed for the instance is released back to inventory\.
-You lose all settings, data, metrics, and reports associated with the instance\.
-When customers call the phone number you've released, they'll get a message that it's not a working phone number\.
+If you no longer need your contact center, you can delete your Amazon Connect instance\.
+When you delete an instance, we release its claimed phone number back to inventory\.
+When customers call the phone number that you've released, they'll get a message that it's not a working phone number\.

 **Important**
-You cannot undo the deletion of an instance or restore settings or data from the instance after it is deleted\.
+You can't restore a deleted instance or access its settings, data, metrics, and reports\.

+## Delete your instance<a name="delete-cconnect-instance-procedure"></a>

-**To delete an instance**
+**To delete your Amazon Connect instance**

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. Select the check box for the instance and choose **Delete**\.
+1. Select the radio button for the instance\.

+1. Choose **Delete**\.
 If you don't see the **Delete** button, you don't have permissions to delete instances\.
 Contact your AWS administrator for help\.

-1. When prompted, type the name of the instance and choose **Delete**\.
+1. When prompted, enter the name of the instance and then choose **Delete**\.

 ## Error message: "Region Unsupported\.
 Amazon Connect is not available in \[Region\]"<a name="region-unsupported"></a>

-If you get this error message, it means you created the Amazon Connect instance in a Region different than the one you're in now, such as US East \(Ohio\), and Amazon Connect isn't available in that Region\.
+If you get this error message, it means that you selected a Region in the AWS Management Console that is not the Region in which you created the Amazon Connect instance, and Amazon Connect isn't available in that Region\.

-**To switch Regions to the Amazon Connect instance**
+**To switch Regions and delete your Amazon Connect instance**

-1. At the AWS Management console, switch your Region to US East \(Virginia\) or whichever Region you were in when you created the Amazon Connect instance\.
+1. From the navigation bar, open the Region selector\.
+Select the Region in which you created the Amazon Connect instance\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/aws-management-console-region.png)

-1. Choose **Amazon Connect** to open the Amazon Connect console\.
+1. From the navigation bar, choose **Amazon Connect** from the list of services to open the Amazon Connect console\.
+If you don't see the instance, keep selecting from the supported Regions until you find your instance\.

-1. You'll see the Amazon Connect instance and can delete it\.
-If you don’t see the instance, go back to the AWS Management Console and choose another Region, such as US West \(Oregon\), and then do steps 2 and 3\.
+1. Select the radio button for the instance\.

+1. Choose **Delete**\.
+If you don't see the **Delete** button, you don't have permissions to delete instances\.
+Contact your AWS administrator for help\.

+1. When prompted, enter the name of the instance and then choose **Delete**\.